The Future of Legal Services: Reimagining Legal Services for All People—Lessons from Pioneers around the World

-In this session, we will learn how programs and regulations in other countries have allowed for a more accessible way for people to access the justice system.
-Our panelists will offer real-world examples and models to look to for guidance and the ensuing discussion will focus on how those programs work, how they are regulated, and whether there is evidence that these different regulatory structures can make a difference here in the U.S.
+In this session, we learned how programs and regulations in other countries have allowed for a more accessible way for people to access the justice system.
+Our panelists offered real-world examples and models to look to for guidance and the ensuing discussion focused on how those programs work, how they are regulated, and whether there is evidence that these different regulatory structures can make a difference here in the U.S.

 Crispin Passmore is the founder and principle of Passmore Consulting, a firm he established at the start of 2019.
 He works with a select group of high profile legal businesses and law firms in the U.K. and U.S., offering strategic advice to boards, CEOs, and general counsel.
 He also works with regulators around the world that are modernizing or reforming their regulatory approach.
 Previously, Crispin was executive director at the Solicitors Regulation Authority (SRA) where he led the regulatory reform program, including the sanctioning of multidisciplinary practices, freedom for lawyers to work in more flexible models of delivery, and a shorter and more flexible set of Standards and Regulations.
 In 2009 Crispin helped set up the Legal Services Board (LSB) as the deputy to the CEO.
 The LSB was created to change the way legal regulation operated.
 This involved setting up its own regulatory model to oversee existing professional body regulators (including the SRA) from scratch.